apisec-inc/documentation/docs/Reports.md

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322517-799b2861-2558-4b61-a409-d709cb7db53b.png" />

-At the end of list, it shows the total number of Playbooks and total open vulnerabilities.
+At the end of the list, it shows the total number of Playbooks and total open vulnerabilities.
 The important option here is the 'Download as Excel' button.

-Below is the view of Excel file.
+Below is the view of the Excel file.

 <img alt="APIsec Screenshot" src="https://user-images.githubusercontent.com/75529175/168322530-802bbf73-8014-4b6c-a3ac-aa89e483a016.png" />